2019–20 Michigan State Spartans men's basketball team: Charleston Southern

 The Spartans returned home to face Charleston Southern on November 18.
 Aaron Henry did not play in the game due to ankle injuries suffered in the Seton Hall game.
 Xavier Tillman scored a career-high 21 points and grabbed 10 rebounds as MSU destroyed Charleston Southern 94–46.
 Gabe Brown made his first career start and scored 12 points including a couple of impressive dunks.
 Rocket Watts scored a career-high 11 in the win.
 Following the game, Winston addressed the crowd in his first public comments since the loss of his brother.
 MSU moved to 3–1 with the win.

-Maui Invitatoinal
+Maui Invitational

 Virginia Tech

 MSU traveled to Hawaii to participate in the Maui Invitational with games beginning November 25.
 In the first game against Virginia Tech, Cassius Winston suffered foul trouble and was held to only seven points and two assists.
 The Spartans had problems limiting Tech's three-point shooting, allowing the Hokies to shoot over 47% from three.
 Aaron Henry led the Spartans with 18 points while Xavier Tillman had 14 rebounds.
 However, a 10-point deficit late proved too much for the Spartans to overcome as they were shockingly defeated 71–66 in the first round of the tournament.
 Tom Izzo publicly apologized for the loss after the game, citing Winston's recent tough times with the loss of his brother.
 Izzo admitted he was out-coached in the game.
 The loss dropped the Spartans to 3–2 on the season.